 Figure 17.
-Ear screws mounting sequence.
+Ear screws mounting sequence

 Figure 19.
-Exchange the right lower-most magazine with the Pass-Thru magazine.
+Exchange the right lower-most magazine with the Pass-Thru magazine in all the units except the upper most unit

 Figure 20.
-The Complete System.
+The Complete System

 Remove the Transport Locking Screws

 To protect the library during transport, four transport locking screws hold the robotics in a locked position.
 The screws are marked with red plastic tabs protruding between the magazines and the front panel.